SpotlightKid/nexus-challenge.osamc.de/pages/index.md

 **Winning:** The winner of the competition is selected by **general vote**.
 [Voting](/vote/) starts on **October 19th, 2019** and is open for **seven days**.
-The entry receiving the most points wins and will be presented on at the third [Sonoj Convention](https://sonoj.org/), which takes place on the weekend of October 26th / 27th in Cologne.
+The entry receiving the most points wins and will be presented at the third [Sonoj Convention](https://sonoj.org/), which takes place on the weekend of October 26th / 27th in Cologne.
 Second and third places will be awarded as well.
-We do not give out phisical prizes, but the winners will receive fame and glory :) and the community as a whole also wins!
+We do not give out physical prizes, but the winners will receive fame and glory :) and the community as a whole also wins!

 Please share this announcement to all interested parties.
 If you wish to sponsor prizes for the